Mar 31, 2015

 This tomb of Sultan Mohammed Qutb Shah (son of Mirza Nizamuddin Amin) ranks next in splendour and grandeur to that of his father-in-law Mohammed Quli.
 Its architectural plan and details are so popular and became the model for the later tombs of the dynasty.
 It stands at the center of an extensive square terrace (176 feet).
 The tomb has a square chamber (63 feet) and spacious colonnade (20 feet wide), all around the exterior of the chamber in the form of a gallery.
 The colonnade has seven arched openings on each side and is supported by massive pillars of ashlar masonry.
 The shape of the dome is three fourths of a sphere and its elongated neck shows a distinct Persian style.
 The exterior of the tomb was once adorned with glazed tiles.
 Some pieces of which can be seen on the walls and also on the neck of the dome.

-tombs of Taramati and Premavati
+tombs of Taramati and Premamati

-Taramati was a favourite singer of Mohammed Qutb Shah who dies in 1625 AD.
+Taramati was a favorite singer of Mohammed Qutb Shah who dies in 1625 AD.
 Her tomb is identical in shape and size to the tomb of Premamati but is devoid of any inscription.
 The external walls are decorated with a triple arched single stories with motifs and surmounted by a dome.

 Premmati (Premamati) tomb was built during the reign of Abdullah Qutb Shah.
 She was the favorite dancer of the king.
 The Nastaliq style of Persian inscription on the sarcophagus and sill of the door frame dated to 1073 AH (1662 AD) reads "From all eternity, Prem Mati was a flower of Paradise".